ShubhamCoder007/image-caption-generator/README.md

+For this use case we leverage a pretrained Resnet-50 as the image feature extractor and LSTM as the decoder for the caption generation.
+Adding attention for better caption generation.

+Both embeddings - Layer embedding which was trained alongside the entire architecture, as well as the pretrained Glove model which was also trained along side the model.
+Embedding unfreeze point added for better training and convergence.

+model.py class has the EncoderCNN class for the image feature extraction, DecoderRNN which leverages LSTM for decoding and caption generation, Additive Attention which attends to one of the 49 spatial patches based on the previous hidden state context and using this as well as the input token embedding decoding step takes place.
+LSTM is seeded by the initial hidden state by the global average pooling of the output of the Resnet-50.
+ImageCaptioningModel wraps around all of the above mentioned.

+To train the model run
+python train.py

+To predict run
+python pred.py --image_path "your image path"

+Webcam_ui utilizes the webcam to generate caption realtime.

 Training setting with model captioning quality every epoch:
 Loading GloVe vectors…
   loaded 400000 tokens
 Warning: missing image, skipping C:/Users/shubh/Desktop/Workspace/Image caption generator/Flicker8k_Dataset/2258277193_586949ec62.jpg.1.jpg
 Loaded batch: torch.Size([32, 3, 224, 224]) torch.Size([32, 26])

 Epoch 1/25, Loss: 4.6391
  Test caption @ epoch 0: a man in a black dog is a <UNK> .

 Epoch 2/25, Loss: 3.7387
  Test caption @ epoch 1: a man in a red shirt is jumping on a <UNK> .

 Epoch 3/25, Loss: 3.4482
  Test caption @ epoch 2: a man in a red shirt is jumping on a <UNK> .

 Epoch 4/25, Loss: 3.2882
  Test caption @ epoch 3: a man in a red shirt is standing on a <UNK> .

 Epoch 5/25, Loss: 3.1602
  Test caption @ epoch 4: a man in a red shirt is jumping over a large tree .
 Epoch 6/25, Loss: 3.0600